Not sensing any heat and seeing error code 228 from your Lennox® furnace?

 How a Pressure Switch Works

-This part plays a prominent role as your furnace prepares to work in your home.
+This part plays a prominent part as your furnace prepares to work in your home.

 Here’s what happens after your thermostat’s call for heat:

 - Your furnace’s control board begins running the draft inducer blower motor.
-This exhausts combustion gases from the heat exchanger and pulls in new gas and air so the burners can fire.
+This pushes out combustion gases from the heat exchanger and pulls in new gas and air so the burners can fire.

 - When the pressure switch senses that plenty of air is being pulled into the burners, it closes and signals the control board to ignite the furnace.